bharatmehan/Hello-World/README.md

 # Hello-World
 GitHub-Process Initialization
-Hello There, I like Machine Learning and AI+I -> Artificial Intelligence + Intuition
+Hello There, I like Machine Learning and AI+I -> Artificial Intelligence and Intuition